 Plans should address all components of wilderness in an integrated fashion.
-Wilderness contains many basic resources---air, water, wildlife, fish, cultural sites, soil, vegetation, people...we need to tie these together into one Wilderness in order to manage wilderness as a whole.
+Wilderness is a composite resource including ---air, water, wildlife, fish, cultural sites, soil, vegetation, people...we need to tie these together into one Wilderness in order to manage wilderness as a whole.

 This toolbox provides agency policy, guidance, examples of processes and plans, and identifies training opportunities.

-A plan identifies complex issues and helps set reasonable, lawful, practical and implementable actions.
-It provides quality guidance for the ground managers and staff with actions that are adequate and appropriate to meet goals and objectives for both day to day and long term management.
+A plan identifies a complex of issues and helps set reasonable, lawful, practical and implementable actions.
+It provides guidance for managers and staff on the ground with response to issues that are adequate and appropriate to meet goals and objectives for both day to day and long-term stewardship.

 A plan defines our needs, identifies components of our wilderness stewardship program and sets the course of action in preserving wilderness character over the long run.
 It outlines what our resources are, what the desired conditions are, what to watch for to notice changes and plots a course if action is determined necessary.

-Planning processes raise the awareness of wilderness stewardship among the public, asks for their input, and elicits ownership once the plan is in place.
-It can identify.
-Wilderness is everybody's so that everyone works as a team on common ground for the same purpose.
+The planning process raises the awareness of wilderness stewardship among the public, asks for their input, and elicits ownership once the plan is in place.
+It can build common vision so that everyone works as a team on common ground for the same purpose.

-The bottom line is to provide for the use and enjoyment as wilderness and preserve and protect the Wilderness resource.
-A wilderness management plan help is the guide to achieve that for individual areas.
+The bottom line is to provide for the use and enjoyment of wilderness in a manner that preserves wilderness character for present and future generations.
+A wilderness stewardship plan is the guide to achieve that end.

 Agency Policy and Strategies